Welcome to the FMA.

-Liam was formerly the FMA’s Director of Regulation, overseeing the FMA’s compliance frameworks, licensing, knowledge management and intelligence, and fintech functions.
+Liam has previously led frontline teams overseeing the FMA’s compliance frameworks, licensing, knowledge management and intelligence, and fintech functions.

 All members of staff are required to comply with the State Sector Code of Conduct.
 The Code sets out the minimum standards of integrity and conduct expected of public sector employees – they must be fair, impartial, responsible and trustworthy.

 The FMA discloses the Chief Executive’s expenses, gifts and hospitality as part of its commitment to transparency and accountability.